Getting Started: The Onboarding Process & Demo Files

 - Customise your Client’s Settings – Here you configure your client & specify the building blocks for your data.
 More info

-- Create a Payee for every artist – Each Payee represents a statement beneficiary.
+- Create a Payee for every songwriter – Each Payee represents a statement beneficiary.
 By creating a Payee, you essentially create an artist portal.
 More info

-- Create a Contract for every artist – Here you define your artist deals and their terms.
-Each artist will need their own Contract, and each Contract will be mapped to a Payee.
+- Create a Contract for every songwriter – Here you define your songwriters deals and their terms.
+Each songwriter will need their own Contract, and each Contract will be mapped to a Payee.
 More info

-- Add your Catalogue – This is where you build your Releases and Tracks.
-Each Track or Release is associated with one or many contracts, so you will need your Contracts in place in order to complete this step.
+- Add your Catalogue – This is where you build your Works, Composers & Publishers.
+Each Work is associated with one or many contracts, so you will need your Contracts in place in order to complete this step.
 More info

-- Import your Sales data – When dropping your statements onto our sales page, Curve will instantly recognise, import & map down your sales data.
+- Import your Income data – When dropping your statements onto our Income page, Curve will instantly recognise, import & map down your sales data.
 Our Templates handle hundreds of different statement formats from an equal amount of sources.
 More info

-- Give artists access to their portal – When creating Users, you artists will instantly receive an invitation to the Curve platform & gain access to their royalty statements.
+- Give songwriters access to their portal – When creating Users, your songwriters will instantly receive an invitation to the Curve platform & gain access to their royalty statements.
 More info

 Onboarding Metadata via Excel